fauzanalghifary/pojan-dev-blog/2024-01-31-tailwind-dynamic-class-names/index.md

 The first one has `color="red"` as a prop, and the second one has `color="violet"` as a prop.

-The idea is that the first button will have the `bg-red-700` class, and the second one will have the `bg-violet-700` class.
+The idea is that the first button will have the `bg-red-700` class name, and the second one will have the `bg-violet-700` class name.
 So, the expected result is that the first button will have a red background color, and the second one will have a violet background color.

 The code seems good, so let's check the result ... 🥁🥁🥁